IAE Lyon: The overseas campuses

 In the 90's the IAE Lyon implemented a policy aiming to create programmes entirely taught overseas.

 Nowadays three undergraduate degrees and 19 postgraduate degrees are awarded outside France.

 The countries where these trainings are available are: Algeria (1), Armenia (9), Burkina Faso (1), China (2), Czech Republic (1), Hungary (1), Lebanon(1), Morocco (3), Poland (1) and Tunisia (2).

 The programmes taught in English

-The IAE Lyon also developed programmes entirely taught in English.
-This is to provide overseas students with an opportunity for them to discover France and the French approach to business studies without language requirement to attend the teaching.
+The school offers several undergraduate and postgraduate programs taught in English.
 This is also for French speaking students the opportunity to study in English, prior to an overseas exchange for example.

 The offer consist of one undergraduate programme, three postgraduate degrees.